Alcohol, Drugs, and Other Intoxicants

 Effective: Moved to Policy Library from UPM 2.5(5)

 Reviewed and Updated: August 9, 2016

-Contact: Senior Vice President for University Services
+Contact: Senior Vice President for Operations & Finance

 This policy addresses alcohol, drugs, and other intoxicants.
 The purpose of this policy is to clarify the rules regarding possession, consumption, and distribution of intoxicants within university owned or operated buildings, property and grounds including administrative, instructional and research facilities.
 This policy applies to all university employees, students and visitors.
 This policy supplements Iowa Administrative Code Section 681-13.17(2).
 In all instances this policy will be construed so as to comply with federal and state law.